 In other words, it will be easier for the IRS to find contradictions (if there are any) in the forms and supporting documentation they require taxpayers to submit when filing their tax returns.
 So taxpayers and accountants alike have to pay extra attention from now on.
 Estimated, rounded numbers, improperly filled forms won’t do anymore.

-Switch to IRS-Proof Apps
+Switch to an IRS-Proof Mileage Tracker App

 Forms and documents need to be checked for internal validity, they cannot contain contradicting or estimated data and information.
 The more detailed and accurate the supporting documents are, the less likely that you will get penalized.
 To do this, switch from a paper-based tax return and document preparation to software-based administration.
 This will save you time and ensure the quality of the documents you produce.
 There are software solutions on the market purposefully developed for this reason.